Atlanticus Holdings Corporation (ATLC) Bundle

 Initial capital/funding

-Specific details on the exact seed capital are less publicized, but like many ventures in that era, it likely started with a combination of private investment and founder capital before eventually going public.
+Specific seed capital figures are not widely publicized, but the company, like many ventures of that era, started with a combination of founder capital and private investment before its Initial Public Offering (IPO) in 1999.

 Atlanticus Holdings Corporation (ATLC) Ownership Structure